 Aside from meeting demand domestically, rules around the personal limits of cannabis have been brought up.

-In Germany, a small amount of cannabis for personal use is tolerated, and since a specific number wasn’t specified in federal law, it’s up to states what that means.
+In Germany, a small amount of cannabis for personal use is tolerated, and since a specific number wasn’t specified in federal law, it’s up to states to decide.
 For example, in the city-state of Berlin, up to 15 grams is allowed.
 The country’s supreme court ruled a “minor” amount of cannabis is 7.5 grams.

 The federal government’s drug commissioner Daniela Ludwig told the RedaktionsNetzwerk Deutschland a limit of up to six grams would be acceptable nationwide, in her opinion.